Bosch Rooftop Unit Replacement with startup proof.

 Rooftop package unit replacement closeout documentation on a Los Angeles roof

-From the brand-research side: Bosch IDS Ultra documentation highlights inverter ducted performance, 3-to-5 ton capacities, R-454B refrigerant, and cold-climate capability; in Los Angeles retrofits the practical check is whether existing ducts and controls let the inverter operate quietly.
-On the install side, the rooftop package unit reality is roof hatch dimensions, crane or lift staging, curb condition, service clearance, electrical disconnect, condensate path, and building-manager coordination.
-Both have to be addressed before the badge promise is real.
+Bosch IDS Ultra documentation highlights inverter ducted performance, 3-to-5 ton capacities, R-454B refrigerant, and cold-climate capability; in Los Angeles retrofits the practical check is whether existing ducts and controls let the inverter operate quietly.
+Layer the rooftop package unit on top, and the practical question becomes roof hatch dimensions, crane or lift staging, curb condition, service clearance, electrical disconnect, condensate path, and building-manager coordination.
+Either layer can hide a problem; both have to be answered to claim the installed result lines up with the catalog.

 The first visit is built around the conditions that can make a good system disappoint.
 For this scope we look at curb fit, roof access, economizer or vent settings, startup amps, tenant notice timing, then connect those findings to the real building.
 In Los Angeles, that means the notes reference Hancock Park, Koreatown, Mid-City, utility context through LADWP and SoCalGas, and the Central LA basin climate pattern instead of a citywide sales script.